 There are records of TWO standing crosses at Bradley in North Lincs.
-One is the churchyard cross at St George’s church – this is fully described below.
-A second cross base with stump of a shaft, possibly from a wayside cross, is recorded in the grounds of the manor house.
-This cross has not been surveyed – known details are given at the end of the survey.
+Bradley (1) is the churchyard cross at St George’s church – described below.
+Bradley (2) is a second cross base with stump of a shaft, possibly from a village cross, recorded in the grounds of the manor house.

 Parish/DistrictBradley/North East Lincs